Autodidact24/kibo.school/README.md

-# Measuring CO2 Emmission
+# Measuring CO2 Emission

 You are working at a Climate Tech startup.
-You are tasked with creating a presentation for your client showing historical CO2 emmission trends.
+You are tasked with creating a presentation for your client showing historical CO2 emission trends.

 ## JSON